embodied creativity

-Pan Ini practises and plays with feeling, materialising it in comical ways on public display; disrupting the norm with an attempt to find where the light and dark meets in our culture so that it can connect us in a communal way.
+Taking inspiration from performance art, I practise and play with feeling, materialising it in comical ways often on public display; disrupting the norm with an attempt to find where the light and dark meets in our culture so that it can connect us in a communal way.

-This is a quest and an invitation for us to let go of control, fear and doubt and to forge new stories with bravery for the beautiful world we believe in and want to see.
+This is a quest for us to let go of control, fear and doubt and to forge new stories through embodiment of the beautiful world we believe in and want to see.

 Be “Leaf”